anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 Redshift Spectrum

-* Serverless service to query exabytes of unstructured data in S3 without loading
+* Serverless service on top of Redshift (so you have to provision infra) to query exabytes of unstructured data in S3 without loading
+* Can create tables (CREATE EXTERNAL TABLE) in Redshift pointing to S3
 * Limitless concurrency, horizontal scaling
 * Glue data catalog + Athena has console-based query sql engine, with Spectrum it's like a table in the Redshift database
 * Redshift used for reporting and analysis, Glue for complex transformations